Alexandra Panova: 2024: First two major quarterfinals

-Alongside Giuliana Olmos, Panova was runner-up in the doubles at the Monterrey Open, losing to Guo Hanyu and Monica Niculescu in final.
+Alongside Giuliana Olmos, Panova ended runner-up at the Monterrey Open losing to Guo Hanyu and Monica Niculescu in the final.

 2025: Two WTA 500 titles and WTA 1000 final, top 20

-Partnering with Guo Hanyu, Panova won the doubles title at the Adelaide International, defeating Beatriz Haddad Maia and Laura Siegemund in the final in straight sets.
+Partnering with Guo Hanyu, Panova won the doubles title at the Adelaide International, defeating Beatriz Haddad Maia and Laura Siegemund in the final, in straight sets.
 They were also title winners at the Bad Homburg Open, overcoming Lyudmyla Kichenok and Ellen Perez in the final which went to a deciding champions tiebreak.

-Panova and Guo were runner-ups in the doubles at the WTA 1000 Cincinnati Open, losing to second seeds Gabriela Dabrowski and Erin Routliffe in the final.
+Panova and Guo were runner-ups at the WTA 1000 Cincinnati Open, losing the final to second seeds Gabriela Dabrowski and Erin Routliffe.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.